Help

 2. Followed shows that are streaming now or later (not present if no shows are applicable).

-3. A pager rotating through each of the 4 live streams, showing what is currently playing.
+3. A pager rotating through each of the four live streams, showing what is currently playing.

 4. A set of tabs for various station-related information.

-Most prominently, next to the pager in the 3rd item, is a button .
-Tap this listen button to play the stream displayed next to it.
-Swipe across the stream to show the other streams.
+Most prominently, next to the pager in the third item, is a listen button.
+Tap this button to play the stream displayed next to it.
+Swipe across the stream to show the other available streams.
 The pager automatically cycles through each stream every 10 seconds.

 Streams

-The streams section lists each of the station’s streams in the form of a card, along with its current track and artwork.
+The streams section lists each of the station’s streams as a card, along with its current track and artwork.
 It offers an alternative way to start listening to a stream or get track information.

 Schedule

-The schedule section by default shows each of the streams as a tab, each of which contains a list of the upcoming shows to be broadcast over the next 7 days.
-If the show is currently live, its current track is shown.
-The listen button at the bottom of the screen offers another way to listen to this stream.
+The schedule section defaults to showing each stream as a tab, containing a list of upcoming shows to be broadcast over the next seven days.
+If a show is currently live, its current track is displayed.
+The listen button at the bottom of the screen offers another way to listen to that stream.

-You can also change how the streams are grouped, using the Group By item in the menu:
+You can also change how the streams are tabulated, using the Group By items in the options menu, in combination with the dropdown menu in the list.

-Tap on a show to open a dialog box for that show.
-It contains a list of all its recently archived episodes, ordered by date.
-You can also follow the show from here (see later).
+Tap on a show to open its dialog box, which contains a list of all recently archived episodes ordered by date.
+You can also follow the show from this view.

-Tap on an episode to show the episode’s playlist and archived comments .
-Tap the listen button to play this episode, either now (interrupting what is currently playing) or next (by queuing the episode for playback after the current episode finishes).
+Tap on an episode to view the episode’s playlist and archived comments .
+Tap the listen button to play this episode either now (interrupting current playback) or next (queuing the episode to play after the current one finishes).

-You can also get information about a specific track by tapping it.
-Play this track by tapping the play button in the toolbar of the popup sheet.
-Note that this requires the track to be timestamped.
+Get information about a track by tapping it.
+If it is archived, play the track by tapping the play button in the toolbar of the popup sheet.
+This requires the track to have been correctly timestamped.

 Archive